iiasa/CWatM/docu/setup.rst

 Figure: Simulation of soil moisture in the lower soil with different initial conditions

 For the groundwater zone a longer warm-up period is needed, because of the slow response of groundwater.
 Here a rather fast reacting groundwater storage is shown with the three curves coverge after two years.
+We propose a warm-up of several decades.
+The longer the better.

 .. figure:: _static/init_groundwater.jpg
     :width: 600px